top of page

 Move Your Body

-When you exercise regularly, your body makes endorphins.
+One of the best stress fighters is something we all can do: move our bodies.
+When you exercise regularly, your body produces endorphins.
 This natural chemical lifts your mood and reduces stress hormones.

 Practice Deep Breathing and Mindfulness